Greg Hire: Perth Wildcats (2010–2019)

-Hire started his NBL career in the 2010–11 season with the Perth Wildcats as a development player, having earned his call-up after a strong season at the Wolves.
+Hire joined the Perth Wildcats of the National Basketball League (NBL) as a development player for the 2010–11 season.
 He impressed in his first season, showing a significant improvement in his fitness, mobility, strength and shooting, and took the floor in 13 games.
 He subsequently earned the Coach's Award for the 2010–11 season.

-Being too old to remain as a development player, and following another strong season in the SBL with the Wolves, Hire earned the final spot on the Wildcats' roster for the 2011–12 season.
-His strong work ethic made for an easy decision.
-Hire turned to four-time NBL champion and dual Olympian Martin Cattalini for guidance and mentorship during his first full-time campaign.
+Hire was elevated to a fully contracted player with the Wildcats for the 2011–12 season.
+He turned to four-time NBL champion and dual Olympian Martin Cattalini for guidance and mentorship during his first full-time campaign.
 After averaging five minutes a game for the season, Hire was considered a "game changer" in game two of the Wildcats' grand final series against the New Zealand Breakers in Perth.
 He delivered a rousing half-time speech before injecting life into Perth in the third term, recording seven points and four rebounds for the quarter, leading the way as the key figure in the comeback that reduced a deficit that at its worst reached 13 points.
 He finished the game playing almost 17 minutes in what was a one-point win.
 The Wildcats went on to lose the championship to the Breakers with a loss in game three.
-While playing for the Wolves during the 2012 NBL off-season, Hire suffered a finger injury.

 Hire continued on with the Wildcats for the 2012–13 season and loomed as a key member.
 During his second full-time season, he was promoted to the team's starting five and the club's leadership group.
 His season featured improvements in all statistical areas and included his first double-double effort, which he nearly converted into a rare triple-double in game one of the semi-final series against the Wollongong Hawks, when he had 10 points, 10 rebounds and seven assists.
 He also had a career-high 14 rebounds in February against the Adelaide 36ers.
 The Wildcats reached the 2013 NBL Grand Final series, where they were defeated 2–0 by the Breakers.
 Hire averaged 4.9 points, 5.7 rebounds and 1.7 assists per game during the season, with his playing minutes more than doubling from the 2011–12 season.